PHOTOS: Living Tree Bridges In A Land Of Clouds

 After many nights, I began to get a sense of what to illuminate and what to leave in shadow, which bridges would benefit from the ambient light of the moon and which would retain their mystery without it.
 When I showed my results to my friends from the villages, they often couldn't believe they were looking at their very own bridges.

-As fantastical as they appear, these bridges face very real issues today.
+As fantastical as they appear, these bridges face very real problems today.
 Some have become tourist spots, and hundreds of people visit them during the rainy season when the forests are lush and inviting.

 Tourism, here as everywhere else, is a double-edged sword.
 It has undoubtedly brought in steady income for these villages: Locals make money from home stays and guiding, and even the state government has begun to fund tourism development.
 But these bridges are built to withstand the weight of occasional local pedestrians, not of hundreds of tourists scrambling for selfies.
 Some bridges have begun to show signs of physical damage.